-3. Check each of the large fuses in the under-hood fuse box by looking through the side window at the wire inside.
-Remove the screws with a Phillips-head screwdriver.
+3. Check each of the large fuses in the under-hood fuse box by looking at the wire inside.
+Removing these fuses requires a Phillips-head screwdriver.

-4. Check the smaller fuses in the under-hood fuse box and all the fuses in the interior fuse box by pulling out each fuse with the fuse puller provided in the under-hood fuse box.

-5 Look for a burned wire inside the fuse.
+- 4. Check the smaller fuses in the under-hood fuse box and all the fuses in the interior fuse box by pulling out each fuse with the fuse puller provided in the under-hood fuse box - 5.
+Look for a burned wire inside the fuse.
 If it is burned, replace it with one of the spare fuses of the same rating or lower.